The cost of divorce in Australia depends on different factors. Some of the expenses you may face include:

 JustFund’s team is staffed by experienced family lawyers who are intimately familiar with legal financing needs.
 They ensure your funding is suited to the specifics of your case so your finances are managed as efficiently as possible.
 Poor credit or financial insecurity is no barrier to getting approved.
 Applicants may still be eligible for support even if they’ve been denied funding elsewhere.
 JustFund wants to help you secure a healthy financial future.

-Ferrall and Co. are a proud JustFund partner, and we’ll work to ensure you can access critical funding when you most need it.
+Ferrall and Co. are a proud JustFund partner.
+We’ll work to ensure you can access critical funding when you most need it.

 How we help